MattKevan/kevan.tv/_work/mumsnet-navigation.md

 This resulted in a site that was almost impossible to navigate, as sections in the main menu in one part of the site became buried two or three levels down or were non-existent in others.
 The mobile version of some pages had a different main navigation to the desktop version.
 Across the site, there were seven different headers and three different footers.

 This situation was hurting usability as there was no consistent site structure, and it also wasn’t helping SEO as search engines would get a different view of the site depending on which page – or version of the page – they indexed.
-In addition, over 94% of Mumsnet’s traffic goes to forum content – editorial content is not widely viewed unless it’s found through search – so a secondary goal was to increase traffic to articles by making them easier to get to.
+In addition, a large amount of Mumsnet’s traffic goes to forum content – editorial content is not widely viewed unless it’s found through search – so a secondary goal was to increase traffic to articles by making them easier to get to.

 My challenge was to create a consistent header and footer that could be rolled out across the site, irrespective of the underlying technology or front-end framework.